Douglas Cunnington: Political career

-Cunnington was elected to Calgary City Council for the first time in 1935 he served as an Alderman until 1939 when he made the jump to federal politics.
+Cunnington was elected to Calgary City Council for the first time in 1935 he served as an alderman until 1939 when he made the jump to federal politics.

-Cunnington ran for the House of Commons of Canada in the Calgary West electoral district in a by-election held on January 28, 1939.
-He would replace former Prime Minister Richard Bennett as the representative for that district, by acclamation as the Liberal candidate withdrew.
-After his acclimation Cunnington moved his family to Ottawa, Ontario he took his seat in the House of Commons of Canada on January 25, 1940 the same day that parliament was dissolved.
+Cunnington ran for the House of Commons of Canada in the Calgary West electoral district in a by-election held on January 28, 1939 to replace former Prime Minister Richard Bennett as the representative for that district.
+Cunnington won by acclamation as the Liberal candidate withdrew.
+After his acclamation win, Cunnington moved his family to Ottawa, Ontario.
+He took his seat in the House of Commons of Canada on January 25, 1940, the same day that Parliament was dissolved.

-Cunnington would return to Calgary to contest the election be defeated by Manley Edwards a candidate from the Liberals in the 1940 Canadian federal election.
+Cunnington returned to Calgary to contest the 1940 election.
+He was defeated by Manley Edwards, a Liberal candidate.
 In that election Cunnington ran under the National Government banner.
-He would not return to federal politics.
+He did not run again in a federal election.